Brick and masonry

 Overall Course Objectives

-The course will give the students qualifications to analyze ceramic tile as a building material as well as the constructive and building physical conditions for masonry.
-On the course, experience is gained with production technology for bricks and mortars, masonry technology, as well as an analytical knowledge of the technical properties of these materials individually and when they are combined in masonry.
-The course will enable the students to assess the properties of masonry constructions both in terms of sustainability (environment) and durability.
+The course will give the students qualifications to analyze ceramic tile as a building material and the structural and building physics conditions for masonry.
+The course will provide experience with production technology for bricks and mortars, masonry technology, and analytical knowledge of the technical properties of these materials individually and when combined into masonry.
+The course will enable students to assess the properties of masonry structures regarding sustainability (environment) and durability.

 See course description in Danish